 For example, entrepreneur Caitlin Bacher often promotes her latest webinars or courses using her Facebook header image.

 Since your link isn’t clickable, it’s best to use a link shortener like Bitly if you have a long and hard to remember URL.
-If you use Bitly, create a customized link so that it’s easy to remember and type.

 2. Pin your lead magnet